JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Basic.md

 ````

-We also uploaded a dataset with the topography of the Alpine region which can be donwloaded with:
+We also uploaded a dataset with the topography of the Alpine region which can be downloaded with:

 ```julia
 Topo_Alps = load_GMG("https://zenodo.org/records/10738510/files/AlpsTopo.jld2?download=1")